 Inability to relax vaginal muscles enough to allow intercourse

 Low libido due to physical/hormonal problems, psychological problems, or relationship problems

 IN MEN OR WOMEN :

-Treatment for sexual problems depends on what is causing the problem.
+Treatment for male and female sexual problems depends on what is causing the problem.
 There may be one or more issues causing the problems.
 Many sexual problems can be worked out after you know the cause or causes.

 Sex involves emotional, physical, and relationship issues.
 Ideally, you and your partner will also be able to talk openly about sexual concerns.
 Treatment may include treating health problems, getting communication counseling, and learning about things you can practice at home.
 For example, you might take a warm bath to relax, have plenty of foreplay before sex, or try different positions during sex.